paraswaykole/slashbase/README.md

 Follow the steps below to download & start the app:

-1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract the zip.
+1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract / open the downloaded file.
+2. Follow the platform specific step below
+    - For Windows, double click the Slashbase file to open the app
-2. Double click the Slashbase file to open the app on Window and MacOS.
-For linux, run `./Slashbase` on terminal to start the app.
+    - For MacOS, drag the Slashbase file to Applications folder and start the app from launchpad.
+    - For linux, run `./Slashbase` on terminal to start the app.

 ## Build from source